Frequently Asked Questions

 Which languages does Jeeves.Plus support?

-We automatically translate messages in 109 languages!
-You can download the full list of languages here.
+We automatically translate messages in 133 languages!
+You can download a list of languages here that shows some of the most common languages we translate.

 Which platforms can streamline messages into Jeeves.Plus?